A few of our favorite camping slippers in their happy place. Photo: Steve Andrews/The Inertia

 Cons: Pricey.
 Low-cut means you’ll need socks when it’s cold

 If warmth is paramount to your decision, then allow us to introduce you to Danner’s Jag Loft.
 Like other Danner footwear, it’s made well and built to last, with added style points as well.
 But the distinguishing feature here is the 200g PrimaLoft insulation.
-If you’re familiar with PrimaLoft, you’ll know it’s incredible warm while still having enough breathability to keep sweat from ruining your day.
-If you haven’t tried it, well you’ll just have to trust it that it’s worth the premium.
+If you’re familiar with PrimaLoft, you’ll know it’s incredibly warm while still having enough breathability to keep sweat from ruining your day.

 Upper Material: Doubleface sheepskin